Updated:

 Before your kid begin to solve problems + real time stuff, they must understand meaning of fraction:

 A fraction tells us how many equal parts of a whole thing we have.
+A fraction represents a part of a whole.
 Once this meaning is clear, everything else becomes easier.

 A fraction has: